zkutalik/ssimp_software/docu/manual.md

 - Positions should match the positions in the reference panel (e.g. both hg19).
 - It is recommended to provide the sample size (N), as incorporating missingness leads to a more accurate estimate.
 - SNP names should be named so they match the SNP-id in the reference panel.
 E.g. if the reference panel uses `chr:pos`, the GWAS should have the same SNP identifier.
-- In case no SNP identifiers are present, use `chromosome` and `position`.
+- In case no SNP identifiers are present, use `chromosome` and `position`, but provide a `SNP` column with empty entries.
 - If case positions in the GWAS file do not match the reference panel positions, use use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver.

 ### Automatic header recognition